railsware/js-routes/Readme.md

 ### Basic Setup

-Require js routes file in `application.js` or other bundle
+Require JsRoutes in `application.js` or other bundle

 ``` js
 //= require js-routes